Revisiting Preference Signaling in EM for 2024-2025 Match

 It’s to your advantage to use all available program and geographic signals.
 If you are interested in a program that you do not plan to signal or is not in your top 3 geographic regions, talk to your faculty advisor(s) about how to stand out to these programs.

 As we approach application season, more information for the 2024-2025 match cycle is forthcoming.
-Look out for the revised EMRA and CORD advising guide, but in the meantime here’s 2023’s link.
+Read the EMRA and CORD Student Advising Guide, including an updated chapter on ResidencyCAS, for details about changes to the application process.
 EMRA will also continue to have monthly Hangouts and newsletters to keep you up to date on the newest information to be successful this cycle!

 Further Reading